Sedona, AZ is definitely in our future

 Most of our short term goals remain unchanged – save every penny that we can and continue contributing the wife’s entire salary into our savings.
 The more savings that we have, the easier that the move to Sedona will be.

 We need to talk with a good realtor to get a feel for how supportive the Sedona market is for our plans of moving into the area, hopefully into a completely paid off townhouse initially, then into our more permanent home.
 Staying focused with our eye on the prize won’t be hard.
 With each trip to Sedona, our excitement to live there only strengthens.
+We are not only excited by gaining regular access to all the beautiful public parks in the area, but also looking forward to a life with more seclusion and privacy.

 Long term goals